WebReflection/jsx2tag/README.md

 ## How to render keyed components

-The `config` object accepts a `keyed(entry, props)` callback that can return a keyed version of the component.
+The `config` object accepts a `keyed(tagName, props)` callback that can return a keyed version of the component.

 ```js
 /** @jsx h *//** @jsxFrag h */